Azure-Samples/azure-search-openai-demo-java/README.md

 Once in the web app:

 * Try different topics in chat or Q&A context.
-For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
+For chat, try follow-up questions, clarifications, ask to simplify or elaborate on answer, etc.
 * Explore citations and sources
 * Click on "settings" to try different options, tweak prompts, etc.